PeterlitsZo/MersenneTodo/README.md

     - [x] Feat: Info about github address, issue address
     - [ ] Feat: make Info looks great
   - [ ] Others
+    - [ ] Fix : move the default json file be other place.
     - [ ] Feat: remove the bars of the application
     - [ ] Feat: add a icon